 It is confusing and messy.
 But know this:

 If you need to ask anything, ever, your entire family will try and answer it.
 There is no such thing as a dumb question.
 And if someone implies otherwise, have them see me (or your Grandpops, or uncles, or Grandmoms, or Mommy).
 We’ll set them straight.

 Experience is a hard teacher, because she gives the test first, the lesson after.
 Ask!

-Most important, you’re internal compass will find your true north.
-If you are feeling something is wrong – trust yourself – and think of the credo outlined in the beginning of this book.
+Most important, we all have an internal compass pointing at true North.
+Listen to it.
+If you are feeling something is wrong – trust yourself – and think of the credo outlined at the beginning of this book.

 It is a credo your Mommy and me believe in (she embodies this so much – she leads and teaches by example), and we hope you will too: